 Friends of the Saenger (FOS) is proud to announce that our next project in our continuing effort to improve the Saenger Theatre is the complete restoration and enhancement of The Great Saenger Pipe Organ.
 In addition to restoring the console and pipes that have been hidden in the walls of the Saenger (some since 1925) we are going to greatly increase the size and capacity of the organ.
-When finished, the The Great Saenger Pipe Organ will rival any of the great theatre organs in the country.
-The “Heartbeat of the Saenger” will be restored.
+When finished, The Great Saenger Pipe Organ will rival any of the large theatre organs in the country.
+The “Heartbeat of the Saenger” will be restored!

 Pipe Organ Demonstration